 **THIS PAGE IS FREQUENTLY UPDATED**

-Due to anticipated excessive heat, City of Madera Cooling Centers will open Tuesday, August 13th through Friday, August 16, 2019 at the hours and locations listed below.
+Due to anticipated excessive heat, City of Madera Cooling Centers are tentatively scheduled to open Tuesday, September 3 through Thursday, September 5, 2019, at the hours and locations below

 Cooling Center Locations/Hours: